Countries and regions

 The countries with whose governments the Netherlands has a direct working relationship can be found in the following four focus regions: the Sahel, the Horn of Africa, the Middle East and North Africa.
 The form this partnership takes varies, depending on a country's specific needs, the added value of the Netherlands’ contribution, and relevance to the government’s overall policy framework.

-- Broad-based SDG relationship (Sustainable Development Goals)
+- Broad-based development cooperation relationship

 - Development relationship targeting specific objectives